dewan-ahmed/Aiven-Workshop/content/3_ModuleThree/31_CreateAuthenticationToken.md

 1. Once you log in to the [Aiven console](https://console.aiven.io), click on the **User Information** button on the top-right corner.
 2. From the **Authentication** tab, click on **Generate token**.
 3. Give your token an optional description and provide a number for the **Max age hours**.
 This is the number of hours after which your token will be expired.
+To cover the duration of this workshop, you can set the **Max age hours** to **3**.
 If you don't want the token to expire, leave this field empty.
 4. Click on **Generate token** and make a note of the token since you'll never be able to see the value of the token again.

 Alternatively, you can generate an authentication token using [Aiven CLI](https://docs.aiven.io/docs/tools/cli/user/user-access-token.html#avn-user-access-token-create) as well.